marcellmars/logan_and_jessica/README.md

 ![2) Jessica copies the URL for Logan.](http://i.imgur.com/c8dsvb8.png "2) Jessica copies the URL for Logan.")
 3) Jessica sends the URL to Logan.
 ----------------------------------
-Here is the example of URL to be sent by email, chat or any other available channel:
+Here is the example of the URL to be sent by email, chat or any other available channel:

 https://jessica.memoryoftheworld.org/13793/0d0f46e9662743918a6c5980b2f6de6f:2f010b2642c14467882d43fbc9eaee8